danielkwok21/learnSolidity/python/brownie/mvp_get_from_testnet/README.md

 Reference video timestamp: https://youtu.be/M576WGiDBdQ?t=17951

 ## What is this
-How to get a deployed contract and interact with it
+How to get a deployed contract and interact with it with brownie + infura

 ## Prerequisites
 1. Install dependencies